DSD-DBS/capella-dockerimages/docs/docs/capella/introduction.md

 ## Supported dropins

-Starting with version `v1.11.0`, we have prebuilt images with a pre-selected sets of dropins.
+We have prebuilt images for Capella versions `6.1.0` and `7.0.0` with a pre-selected set of dropins.
 Available options are:

 - `without-dropins`: Without dropins
 - `selected-dropins`: With